Tāwhaki: Flood myth

-Some versions of the Māori story of Tāwhaki contain episodes where the hero causes a flood to destroy the village of his two jealous brothers-in-law.
+Some versions of the story of Tāwhaki contain episodes where he causes a flood to destroy the village of his two jealous brothers-in-law.
 He directs his own people to relocate their village to the top of the mountain Hikurangi.

 A comment in Grey's Polynesian Mythology may have given the Māori something they did not have before — as A.W Reed put it, "In Polynesian Mythology Grey said that when Tāwhaki's ancestors released the floods of heaven, the earth was overwhelmed and all human beings perished — thus providing the Māori with his own version of the universal flood" (Reed 1963:165, in a footnote).
 Christian influence has led to the appearance of genealogies where Tawhaki's grandfather Hema is reinterpreted as Shem, son of Noah of the biblical deluge.

 In Tahiti the legend runs as follows: Tahiti was destroyed by the sea : no man, nor hog, nor fowl, nor dog survived.
 The groves of trees and the stones were carried away by the wind They were destroyed, and the deep was over the land.
 But two persons, a husband and a wife, were saved When the flood came, the wife took up her young chicken, her young dog, and her kitten; the husband took up his young pig (These were all the animals formerly known to the natives; and as the term fanaua, 'young,' is both singular and plural, it may apply to one or more than one chicken, etc.).
 The husband proposed that they take refuge on Mount Orofena, a high mountain in Tahiti, saying that it was lofty and would not be reached by the sea.
 His wife had objected that the sea would reach to Mount Orofena, and that they had better go to Mount O Pitohito, where they would be safe from the flood So to Mount O Pitohito they went; and she was right, for Orofena was overwhelmed by the sea, but O Pitohito rose above the waste of waters and became their abode.
 There they watched ten nights, till the sea ebbed, and they saw the little heads of the mountains appearing above the waves.